j-a-g-r/camera_gif_builder/README.md

 - Only processes device IDs: esp32s3cam-01..04.
 - Ignores existing records; only listens for new `create` events.
 - Uses `sharp` to normalize frames and `gif-encoder-2` to assemble the GIF.
+ - Set GIF speed by editing `config.json` (frameDelayMs in milliseconds).
+Smaller is faster.

 ### JSON log schema per attempt
 ```